chidimo/hack-nairaland/README.md

     `python -m ipykernel install --user --display-name "Hack nairaland or whatever name you like"`

 1. The `--user other-env` argument, value pair is optional.
 See [here](https://ipython.readthedocs.io/en/stable/install/kernel_install.html#kernels-for-different-environments) for explanation
 1. Now when you reload your `ipython/jupyter` notebooks you should see the newly created kernel listed under kernels.
-You can see mine in the screenshot below.
+You can see some kernels I've created in the screenshot below.

 ![Hack-nairaland kernel in jupyter notebook](hack-nairaland-kernel.png)